ndp/csster/README.markdown

 ...
 </pre>

-### Creating CSS Rules

-(to be written)

 ### Format of CSS Rules

-CSS rules are passed either as arrays or hashes, arrays just being a way to order the hashes.
+The *style* method accepts CSS rules passed either as arrays or hashes, arrays just being a way to order the hashes.
 For example:

 <pre>